 Do you have a cookbook you go back to again and again for inspiration?
-Some of my favorite cookbooks, like “Betty Crocker’s Cookbook,” are on my shelf because I can trust them for the basics.
-Some, like “Joie De Vivre” by Robert Arbor, share wonderful stories about food.
-Still others, like “All About Chocolate” by Carole Bloom, share the history and science of foods I love.
+Some of my favorite cookbooks, like Betty Crocker’s Cookbook, are on my shelf because I can trust them for the basics.
+Some, like Joie De Vivre by Robert Arbor, share wonderful stories about food.
+Still others, like All About Chocolate by Carole Bloom, share the history and science of foods I love.
 But I really enjoy a cookbook that shows me the art of food and inspires me to get in the kitchen and try new things.

-This year I have found myself turning to “Table for Two: French Recipes for Romantic Dining” by Marianne Paquin again and again, whether I am cooking for two or for ten.
-It is a bit oversized and filled with beautiful full page photos of gorgeous food.
-Many of the recipes are quite simple and feature foods at their beautiful best dressed with simple and appealing garnishes.
-They are also often easily doubled or tripled to feed any number for dinner.
+Many of the recipes in this lovely cookbook are quite simple.
+Party Pineapple, for example, or Mushroom Coconut Soup.
+They feature foods at their beautiful best dressed with simple and appealing garnishes or combined in interesting ways.
+Though designed for two, often they are easily doubled or tripled to feed any number for dinner.
 I flip through thinking, “Wow!” and “I could do that!” and even if I don’t always follow the recipe to the letter I almost always end up with something wonderful for dinner.

-Case in point, these lovely little cheese stuffed tomatoes.
+Case in point, Tomatoes Stuffed with Herbed Goat Cheese.
 I saw the photo and was delighted by how cute they are.
 The bright red of the tomatoes, the soft white of the cheese, the perky little stems on top and the nest of fresh herbs was very appealing.
 I had to try it!
-And, while it was a little tricky I was thrilled with the results.
-I will definitely be making these again.
-If you want an impressive starter for a special meal or a fresh and surprising dish for a spring luncheon, give these a try.

-Stemmed Tomatoes Stuffed with Herbed Goat Cheese
+Stemmed Tomatoes Stuffed with Herbed Goat Cheese and Parmesan Crostini

 1 box medium-sized, firm, bright red, vine-ripened tomatoes with stems